 #9: Shopping

 Fashion is highly subjective, in my opinion.
-Yes, there are probably a few things in my closet that would compel the fashion police to put a warrant out on me, but I wear what I like – and a lot of the stuff that’s trending, I am not a fan of.
-Like what’s hot for Fall 2015, according to Elle.
-Loafers for women?
-No thanks.
-Pleats and plaid?
-Nope.
-Flouncy hems?
-No. Furry shoes that look like I’m wearing Muppets on my feet?
-Heck no.
+Yes, there are probably a few things in my closet that would compel the fashion police to put a warrant out on me, but I wear what I like—and a lot of the stuff that’s trending, I am not a fan of.
+The bottom line: Smart shoppers know that just because something is “hot” it doesn’t mean 1) it will suit them and 2) it’s worth buying.
+My analysis also revealed that:

-• 84% of shopaholics are obsessed with buying the latest fashions (compared to 5% of smart shoppers)
+- 84% of shopaholics are obsessed with buying the latest fashions (compared to 5% of smart shoppers).

-Smart shopping tip 5: Think twice before you buy anything expensive
+Smart shopping tip 5: Think twice before you buy anything expensive.

-• 61% of smart shoppers won’t buy something unless they absolutely need it (compared to 4% of shopaholics).
-They’ll either put an item on layaway to give them time to think about it, or they just won’t purchase it.
+- 61% of smart shoppers won’t buy something unless they absolutely need it (compared to 4% of shopaholics).
+They’ll either put an item on layaway to give them time to think about it or they just won’t purchase it.

-Smart shopping tip 6: Cash only, please
+Smart shopping tip 6: Cash only, please.

 Here are some other smart shopping tips:

+Treat yourself when you feel you’ve earned it.
 Rather than shopping just to shop, use it as an incentive.
 In other words, reward yourself for your accomplishments.
-For example, if you’re aiming to lose a few pounds, make that your goal and buy yourself a new skirt or pair of pants when you do.
+For example, if you’re aiming to lose a few pounds, buy yourself a new skirt or pair of pants when you do.
 Just try not to exceed one treat per month.
 Plan for serious achievements, not frivolous ones.

-Try shopping with a friend or family member – preferably someone who doesn’t like to shop.
+Find strength in numbers.
+Try shopping with a friend or family member—preferably someone who doesn’t like to shop.
 If you find your fingers itching to spend money, ask for their opinion.
 This may reduce your tendency to buy on impulse because you’ll have an objective objector.

 Insightfully yours,